 Most of the time I chat using old Boatanchors that I put on the air, these "stations" have gone through many iterations of assembly/disassembly/sale and re-stocking.
 Currently I am using a Drake R4A receiver and T4XC transmitter combo.
 They are great.
 I also have two "Novice" transmitters that I built.
 One is a 2-tube 6AG7/6L6 transmitter on the metal chassis.
 I have coils for 80 and 40, and the little switch next to the XTAL socket is to turn ON the oscillator.
 The left-most dial is for a simple VXO I have under the chassis, it allows me to change my TX frequency +/- 2 kc.
 When the oscillator is always running there is almost no chirp on the signal (when I key both the oscillator and the 6L6 there is chirp).
-I also have a single 6L6 tube TX I built using slat-board construction (and I built the accompanying power supply).
-I love that slat-board TX, especially like the lightbulb to show a dip in plate current!
+I also have a single 6L6 tube TX I built using slat-board construction.
+The slat-board "1-tube" transmitter has THREE tubes because I put OD3/OC3 voltage regulator tubes in there to control the screen voltage; less chirp that way.
 I prefer using the old boatanchors, to make a QSO requires a bit more than simply turning to the station and beginning to transmit (as with the TS-590S).
 I currently have a 20 meter/40 meter fan-dipole up 50 feet facing Europe/Australia, a 110 foot long ladderline-fed dipole up 50 feet oriented E/W broadside, and an 80 meter wire vertical/160 meter inverted L (70 feet vertical) that share a common feedline and common radial field.
 I also use a Pennant RX antenna (facing Europe) for low band DXing, no RX antenna for Asia (yet!).